dale-wilson/HighQueue/README.md

 ###To Add a Consumer
   *	Construct a Consumer passing the Connection as an argument.
-  *	Construct a Message with no construction arguments.
+  *	Construct a Message passing the Connection as an argument.
-  *	Use the Connection::allocate(Message) to initialize the Message.
     *	Most consumers will need only one Message which should be created at the time the consumer is being initialized.
 This Message will be reused for each message received.
     *	Accept a message from the HighQueue by calling either:
       *	Consumer::tryGetNext(Message &), or